Portland commissioner apologizes after claiming police 'saboteurs' were starting fires, infiltrating crowds

 PORTLAND MAYOR TEAR-GASSED BY FEDERAL AGENTS, RIOT DECLARED

-Hardesty repeated her claims against the Portland Police Bureau in a City Council meeting and in an interview published by Marie Clare on Wednesday.
+Hardesty repeated her claims against the Portland Police Bureau in a City Council meeting and in an interview published by Marie Claire on Wednesday.
 In part, she told the magazine: “I believe Portland police is lying about the damage – or starting the fires themselves – so that they have justification for attacking community members.”

 In a statement to Marie Claire, Portland Police Chief Chuck Lovell also criticized Hardesty for making the allegation without providing any evidence to support it.